-National Guard to help Washington State process thousands of jobless claims stalled by anti-fraud efforts
+National Guard to help Washington state process thousands of jobless claims stalled by anti-fraud efforts

-The National Guard will help Washington state process some of the thousands of unemployment claims that are being delayed as state investigators continue to battle an organized identity theft scheme that may have already cost the state $650 million.
+The National Guard will help Washington state process some of the thousands of unemployment claims that are being delayed as state investigators continue to battle an organized identity-theft scheme that may have cost the state $650 million.

-Starting next week, National Guard troops will assist the state Employment Security Department in verifying the identities of individuals whose claims for jobless benefits are being held up for review for potential fraud, ESD Commissioner Suzi LeVine announced during a press conference Thursday morning.
+Starting next week, National Guard troops will assist the state Employment Security Department (ESD) in verifying the identities of individuals whose claims for jobless benefits are being held up for review for potential fraud, Commissioner Suzi LeVine announced during a news conference Thursday morning.

 LeVine wasn’t sure how many troops would be assigned to the ESD or how long it would take to train the troops for their new duties with the agency, which has been scrambling to bring in more staff to help process and verify claims.